Late on your tax return ? Contact us !

 Since the company is registered for the purpose of developing commercial activities, it becomes a tax subject in its own right.

-The primary tax applicable to a business entity in Switzerland is the Profit Tax, which is levied under a three-tier system: federal, cantonal and communal.
+The main tax applicable to a commercial entity in Switzerland is the Tax on profits, which is levied according to a three-tier system: federal, cantonal and communal.

-At the federal level, the basic corporate tax is levied at a rate of 8.5%, calculated on the basis of the company's net annual profits, to this tax if added the other two levels which vary depending on the canton and municipality.
+At federal level, basic corporation tax is levied at a rate of 8.5%, calculated on the basis of the company's net annual profits.
+To this tax must be added the other two levels, which vary according to canton and municipality.

 The corporation is also responsible for the payment of capital tax and the Value Added Tax (VAT).